MidnightDreamerX17/skill20/Rules.md

 # Rules

-Skill checks generally consist of 1d20 + (Attribute bonus) + Skill level.
+Skill checks generally consist of 1d20 + Skill level + Attribute modifier.
 There are only a few special cases that will use an attribute that the skill is not associated with.
 For example, Melee Fighting is associated with Strength, but may use Dexterity instead for finesse weapons.

-Non-skill checks generally consist of 1d20 + (Attribute bonus) + Experience level.
+Attribute checks generally consist of 1d20 + Experience level + Attribute modifier.
+Attribute checks include saving throws, most types of perception, and the like.
+Attribute checks basically cover everything that is not claimed by a skill.

+If a check requires a skill, and the character does not have the skill, then it will be an *unskilled check*.
+This means 1d20 + Attribute modifier only.
+Note that all saving throws and most types of perception do not require skills, so they are typically *attribute checks* instead.

 The average difficulty of a check is 10.

+If the d20 shows a 20 (often called a "natural 20") then the check is a guaranteed success, regardless of the difficulty.
+Therefore, even the gods prepare multiple safeguards against some random lucky stranger trying to do bad stuff to them.

+If the d20 shows a 1 (often called a "natural 1") then the check is a guaranteed failure, regardless of the difficulty.

 ## Time Scales